JohannesSKunz/SupplyOfForeignTalent/README.md

 ## References:

+David, H. Autor, & Dorn, D. (2013).
+The growth of low-skill service jobs and the polarization of the US labor market.
+American Economic Review, 103(5), 1553-97.

 Beerli, Andreas E., Indergand, Ronald & Kunz, Johannes .S.
 [The supply of foreign talent: how skill-biased technology drives the location choice and skills of new immigrants](https://doi.org/10.1007/s00148-022-00892-3).
 Journal of Population Economics (2022). https://doi.org/10.1007/s00148-022-00892-3